brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 If you got this far, you’ve got my eternal gratitude.

-My blog is just as much about helping others with similar goals and also being a personal diary so that I can look back in a few years to see how far I’ve come.
+My blog is just as much about helping others build creator businesses and a personal diary so that I can look back in a few years to see how far I’ve come.

 It’s not a race but a long-term plan to optimize our “online characters” by upgrading our skills and equipping ourselves with the best “loot” to eventually tackle the end game.

-So thanks again for reading, and I hope my story will inspire you to also jump on this MMORPG game called “Life“, stop procrastinating and build something for yourself – be it a business or as a content creator.
+So, thanks again for reading, and I hope my story will inspire you to also jump on this MMORPG game called “Life,” stop procrastinating and build something for yourself.